Did you know that the [gpt_article]

 Note two important points:

-2. In the section1 parameter, we explicitly ask the AI model to insert the found image from the imported article (if any) at the very beginning of each generated post, i.e., above the text of the first section.
+, which includes all the HTML code of the imported article, thus containing links to the images it includes. - In the section1 parameter, we explicitly ask the AI model to insert the found image from the imported article (if any) at the very beginning of each generated post, i.e., above the text of the first section.

 Now let’s focus on the titles of the generated posts, since we’ve only discussed the nuances of creating post content.
-If our goal was to simply rewrite the content, the shortcode for the “Post title” template might look like this
+If our goal was to simply rewrite the content, the shortcode for the “Post title” template might look like this:

 [or_text model="anthropic/claude-3-sonnet" prompt="Reword this: %post_title%"]